 What to Do If You Have a UTI

 If you think you have a UTI based on the symptoms listed above, schedule an appointment with your health care provider.
-You’ll need to take a urine test to detect the bacteria that can cause UTIs.
-If your test results come back positive, you can take a three- to seven-day course of antibiotics, depending on how severe the infection is, to clear it up.
+If you have a UTI, you can take a three- to seven-day course of antibiotics, depending on how severe the infection is, to clear it up.
 Even if symptoms disappear within a day or two, make sure you take the full dose of antibiotics to fully treat the infection.

 Most UTIs, even those that affect the kidneys, don’t cause lasting or serious effects if you identify the symptoms right away and treat the infection properly.